eriknylund/ds2423-meter/README.md

-# Kamstrup impulse counter using 4kbit 1-Wire RAM with Counter DS2423 on Raspbian using OWFS
+# Kamstrup impulse counter using 4kbit 1-Wire RAM with Counter DS2423 on Raspbian using 1-wire module

 ## Software setup